-Hire a Realtor®, Become One, or Look on Your Own? (or maybe all 3!)
+Hire a Realtor®, Become One, or Do It on Your Own?
+Maybe all 3!

 When purchasing rental properties, most people plan for this to perhaps be a side job or something that might grow over time.
 Others will pursue this as a full-time job and have investment property management in their primary profession.
-Whether to use an expert or not really depends on the experience you have personally.
+Whether to use an expert or not really depends on the experience you personally have.

 Benefits of Hiring a Realtor® for a Property Investment

 You’re going to need assistance looking for houses, and I highly recommend that you hire an experienced Realtor®, especially if this is your first investment property.
 But you don’t want just any Realtor®.

 The Realtor® who helps you purchase your primary residence may be a fantastic Realtor®, someone you loved and who kept in communications with you the whole process, however, investment property purchases are a totally different ball game.

 For this reason, I recommend finding a Realtor® with experience in investment properties specifically.
-In fact, I highly, highly recommend using a Realtor® who owns investment properties themselves.
+In fact, I highly recommend using a Realtor® who owns investment properties themselves.

 These agents will better understand the process of purchasing and owning an investment property because they have been through the process themselves.
-They know how difficult it can be to find a tenant, how tough it is to get repairs done, to find financing, or to go through the challenges of purchasing a property.
+They know how challenging it can be to go through purchasing a property.
+How difficult it can be to find financing, get repairs done, and find a tenant.
 So, find one who has the experience.

 Have You Thought About Becoming a Realtor®?

 “Why would I want to become a Realtor®?
 I’m not interested in selling properties.”
 Well, let me give you one good reason.

 I know lots of people who’ve obtained their real estate license and became Realtors® because they get to search the Multiple Listings Service® (MLS) themselves.
 They also have access to IDX, which is an Internet Data Exchange.
 From IDX, all properties are available almost instantaneously when they hit the MLS.
 Plus, you can log on and search it any time of the day – midnight, 2 AM, 6PM….all access, all the time.